awsdocs/amazon-ec2-user-guide-windows/doc_source/EBSEncryption.md

 **Important**
 Amazon EBS does not support asymmetric CMKs\.
 For more information, see [Using Symmetric and Asymmetric Keys](https://docs.aws.amazon.com/kms/latest/developerguide/symmetric-asymmetric.html) in the *AWS Key Management Service Developer Guide*\.

 You can also apply new encryption states when launching an instance from an EBS\-backed AMI\.
 This is because EBS\-backed AMIs include snapshots of EBS volumes that can be encrypted as described\.
-For more information, see [Using encryption with EBS\-backed AMIs](AMIEncryption.md)\.
+For more information, see [Use encryption with EBS\-backed AMIs](AMIEncryption.md)\.

 ## Encryption scenarios<a name="encryption-examples"></a>